 Current Co-op Students Frequently Asked Questions

-Each discipline has an assigned Coordinator team and each student has a primary Coordinator.
-Your assigned Coordinator is listed in the PD Portal under the Co-op tab, in your Co-op Record.
-Co-op Coordinator contact details can be found here.
+Each discipline has an assigned Co-op Career Advisor team and each student has a primary Co-op Career Advisor.
+Your assigned Co-op Career Advisor is listed in the PD Portal under the Co-op tab, in your Co-op Record.
+Co-op Career Advisor contact details can be found here.

 Effective January 21, 2019.